How to combine exclusive content and community to delight your fans

 Bonus and ad-free content

 Let members have more of what they love.
 This could include sharing in-progress work, extended cuts, ad-free shows, or digital downloads of your art.
 For example, podcast duo Rory & Mal offer members bonus episodes and extended cuts of their podcast, behind-the-scenes content, and more.
-And the Let’s Know Things news analysis podcast offers ad-free episodes, a members-only community, and fun bonuses that always shift and change.
+And the Let’s Know Things news analysis podcast offers ad-free episodes, a members-only community, and fun bonuses that are always changing.

 Early access content

 Provide fans a special look into the past or rare access to archival content or footage — and extend the life of the work you’ve done previously.
 For example. comics creators Aqueerious offer access to archived comics at their entry level (and early access to their character stories too!).
-And podcaster Amanda Seales offers access to a “vault” of archived shows, behind-the-scenes footage, and throwback interviews.
+And Amanda Seales of The Amandaverse podcast offers access to a “vault” of archived shows, behind-the-scenes footage, and throwback interviews.